Battle of Irpin: 6–10 March 2022

 On 6 March 2022, Russian forces captured part of Irpin.
 In the morning, Oleksiy Kuleba, the city's Ukrainian military commander, stated that many evacuation routes out of the city were unsafe.
 During a civilian evacuation later that day, 8 civilians, including 2 children, were killed when Russian forces shelled the evacuation road by Russian mortar units.
 A Ukrainian artillery position was located nearby.

 According to Human Rights Watch, the Russian shelling may have violated their obligations under international humanitarian law.
 The organization also stated that Ukrainian similarly had an obligation to prevent civilian casualties by not operating military actions in civilian areas.
 Ukrainian soldier Pavlo Lee, an actor who had joined the Territorial Defense Forces, was later killed by Russian shelling.

 On 8 March, Markushyn, who was commanding part of the Ukrainian forces in the city, stated that Russian forces demanded him to surrender the city, which he rejected, saying, "Irpin can't be bought, Irpin fights".

 On 9 March 2022, as Russian troops were seen patrolling streets in Irpin.
 Ukrainian forces conducted a large-scale evacuation across Kyiv Oblast, including in Irpin.
 Up to 20,000 civilians were evacuated in Kyiv Oblast.
 Later, the Kyiv Oblast State Administration stated that fighting in Irpin continued during the night.

-13–14 March 2022
+Aftermath

 On 13 March, Russian forces at a checkpoint shot at a car carrying foreign journalists, killing American journalist Brent Renaud and injuring two other journalists.
 Renaud was carrying press credentials issued by The New York Times, though he had not worked for the publication since 2015.

 On 14 March, Mykhailyna Skoryk-Shkarivska, a member of Irpin City Council, stated that half of Irpin was occupied by Russian forces.

-23–24 March 2022

 On 23 March, Markushyn claimed that Ukrainian forces were in control of 80 percent of the city, while France 24 reported Ukrainian forces on the ground acknowledged that Russia controlled half of the city.

-28 March 2022

 On 28 March, Markushyn claimed on social media that Irpin had been recaptured by Ukrainian forces.
 After initial uncertainty, Reuters confirmed the city was under Ukrainian control on 30 March, with CNN also confirming Ukrainian control of the city on 31 March.